Western whipbird: Taxonomy

+The subspecies P. n. leucogaster and P. n. lashmari have been considered as a separate species, the white-bellied whipbird.

 Description

-The black-throated whipbird is a slim bird some 21–25 cm in length.
+The western whipbird is a slim bird some 21–25 cm in length.
 It is predominantly olive green with a black throat and a narrow white cheek-patch edged with black on its face.
 It has a small crest and a long dark olive-green tail tipped with white, its underparts are a paler olive colour.
 The bill is black with blackish feet.
 Juveniles are a duller olive-brown in colour and lack the white cheek stripes and dark throat.

 Breeding

 Breeding occurs in spring.
 The nest is a bowl of twigs and sticks lined with softer material such as grasses, located in shrubs or trees less than 1–2 m above the ground.
 A clutch of two eggs, pale blue with blackish splotches and spots, measuring 26 × 19 mm, is laid.